diskerror/Typed/README.md

 ### toArray

-Returns an associative array of this object with only the appropriate members, according to the *toArrayOptions* setting.
+Returns an associative array of this object with only the appropriate members, according to the *ConversionOptions* setting.
 A deep copy/conversion to an associative array from objects is also performed.

 ### jsonSerialize

-This method will return an array when *json_encode* is called on the object.
+This method will return an array when *json_encode()* is called passing in the object.
 This will have the options to omit empty values and maintain expressions.

 ### _setBasicTypeAndConfirm